JYang1997/Papers/README.md

 DFShards: Effective Construction of MRCs Online for Non-stack
 - https://dl.acm.org/doi/pdf/10.1145/3457388.3458810
 - **Main Contribution**
-	1. There is no current work on modeling non-
+	1. There is no current work on constructing MRC for non-stack policy.
+One way to construct MRC is to simulate fixed number of cache size.

 ## Caching Theory